Notes on the Geography of Sri Lanka: Jaffna

 The color is not as oppressive on the spot as it seems here.

 Here, a mile from the others, is yet another Catholic church, St. Peter's.
 The nagging question is why there are so many.
 The answer at least in part is that the Tamils found it perfectly sensible to accept Christ as their savior while simultaneously retaining their caste identity.
-Naturally, they would not attend church with people of higher or lower caste.
+Naturally, they would not attend church with people of other castes.
 The civil war upset things, and the priest here at St. Peter's explains that the congregation today was for low castes, though it had originally been for high castes.

-The classic entrance, complete with classical columns and the traditional tile roof.
+The classic entrance, with columns and a tile roof.
 Think it's worth restoring?
 Somebody apparently does, because the property had a new wire fence.

 Maybe you can make out the name?